oguri/glafic2/README.md

 # glafic version 2

 glafic is a software for studying gravitational lensing.
 Use it at your own risk; the author shall not take any responsibility for loss or damage caused by the use of this software.
 The binary files are available at [this URL](https://www.slac.stanford.edu/~oguri/glafic/).
+Please cite [M. Oguri, PASJ, 62, 1017 (2010)](https://ui.adsabs.harvard.edu/abs/2010PASJ...62.1017O/abstract) if you use this software for your research work.

 ## Installation